will-thomson4/will-thomson4/README.md

 Python, Typescript, NodeJs, React, NextJs.
 But I've also dabbled in C++, Flutter and Swift.

-- 🌱 Looking to learn more about animation design, machine learning visualisations and generative images.
+- 🌱 Looking to learn more about animation design, machine learning visualisations and generative image/audio.

 - :computer: Check out my [website](https://www.will-thomson.com/) to see more about me.